Interpersonal Communication: Process & Theory

 Grading options: A-F (default), P-NP, audit

 Introduces interpersonal communication in different contexts; focuses on message exchange in person-to-person interactions, emphasizing theoretical principles and their application.
 Emphasizes the development of various communication skills in interpersonal contexts.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion of this course, students will be able to: